basselalsayed/basselalsayed/READMEpdf.md

 | Finbot: [Frontend](https://github.com/basselalsayed/finbot), [API](https://github.com/basselalsayed/finbot-api) | Final project at makers.
 Chatbot using react, django and tensorflow to provide brief educational responses and links to recommended resources on matters related to personal finance.
 It offers users the choice of additional resources on some topics. | 2 Weeks | Frontend: [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/basselalsayed/finbot) API: [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/basselalsayed/finbot-api-stack)|
 | [Acebook](https://github.com/basselalsayed/acebook-derailed) |Clone of Facebook.
 Users can sign up, login, add friends, post publicly, to their own wall or others' wall, post comments on all types of posts.
 Built with TDD | 2 Weeks | [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/basselalsayed/acebook) |

 ## Skills

 ### Teamwork, Leadership and Soft Skills

-During my time at Makers my ability to work productively in a team has increased dramatically.
+During my time at Makers my ability to work productively in a team increased dramatically.
 Although initially finding difficulty keeping my teammates in constant consideration under the pressure of a deadline, I learned patience and that I equally enjoy following as well as leading.
-I have strong, empathy and communiction skills that allow me to challenge my team and share ideas in a comfortable, non-confrontational manner.
+I have strong empathy and communiction skills that allow me to challenge my team and share ideas in a comfortable, non-confrontational manner.
 These skills transfer to managerial, presentational and client facing scenarios.
 I have a passion for sharing knowledge, and I enjoy helping and showing others what I have learned.
 I had two mentees while at Makers.

 ### Adaptability